Felipegalind0/Felipegalind0/README.md

 -  🇩🇪 My sister was learning French, I wanted to learn a third language to match her, and I met this cute girl who spoke german so i decided I was going to learn german and I did.(Sort of)
 - 🧸 I'm proud of who I am, what I have built, and what I am building.
 - 💞️ I’m looking to collaborate on anything, please reach out to me.
-- 👊🏻 If you're like me and you rely on Open Source Hardware and Software(literally everyone in the planet), unless you have a really good excuse you shoud make your projects Open Source.
+- 👊🏻 If you're like me and you rely on Open Source Hardware and Software(literally everyone in the planet), you shoud make your projects Open Source.
+- 📖 I was working in a CS degree at UMN but they are broke and will only let me study for sticker price so probably switching schools.

 -🌐 Website : [https://felipegalind0.github.io](https://felipegalind0.github.io)

 -🎨 Polycam :[https://poly.cam/@Felipegalind0](https://poly.cam/@Felipegalind0)

--📧 Mail : felipht@hotmail.com(prefered)
+-📧 Mail : felipegalind0@outlook.com(prefered)
 (gali070@umn.edu, felipht@stanford.edu, gali1383@marshallschool.org.)

 -👾 Discord : FelipeGalind0#9289

-#### 📫 The best way to reach me is to text me on discord.
+#### 📫 The best way to reach me is to send me an email.

 ## Some of the things I have worked on: